-The Fortescue hematite Ore Reserve is quoted on a dry product basis as of 30 June, 2015.
+The Fortescue hematite Ore Reserve is quoted on a dry product basis as at 30 June, 2016.
 Individual BID deposits included in the Ore Reserve include Cloudbreak, Christmas Creek and Firetail.
 The Kings and Queens reserves are principally CID mineralisation.